Support Worker - Sense College

 Could you be a Sense Support Worker?

-It's an exciting time as Sense has just released its new strategy, we now have an opportunity for a Support Worker to join our Sense College in Knapwell.
+We now have an opportunity for a Support Worker to join our Sense College in Knapwell.
 Sense Centre Knapwell is located in Knapwell village, approximately 10 miles outside of Cambridge, and similar distance from Huntingdon, St Neots and St Ives.
 We are not covered by a public transport route, so it essential that applicants have alternative means of travel.

 This is a permanent role, working 35 hours per week.
 Our college is open Monday to Friday 9.15am to 4.15pm, 45 weeks of the year; therefore your salary will be pro-rata to reflect this.